Tuesday, August 22, 2017

 During the 80s Japanese toy companies generally made toys in Japan, for Japan.
 The Takara-developed Transformer toys were all initially made in Japan, and in accordance with the operational and financial realities of distributing the toyline internationally in partnership with Hasbro, certain toys were produced in countries such as Korea, Thailand, Taiwan, Macau, France, and eventually predominantly in China and recently Vietnam.
 The idea that Toyco is Korean seems to be the result of flawed deduction supported (understandably) by a single piece of erroneous data - the website.

 However, what often isn't discussed is the manufacturing partners that are often responsible for mold tooling and/or manufacture, done on behalf of the toy designer.
 This adds complexity to understanding the history of some figures.
-The figure known as G1 Jetfire is one such example, conceived by the legendary Shoji Kawamori and first sold by Takatoku Toys in Japan as the Macross 1/55 Valkyrie, the figure was actually designed, and manufactured by Matsushiro (patented by Yukimitsu Matsushiro in 1984).
+The figure known as G1 Jetfire is one such example, conceived by the legendary Shoji Kawamori and first sold by Watanabe Giken, and commercialized/manufactured by Matsushiro (patented by Yukimitsu Matsushiro in 1984).
 The Toybox Mechabot-1 figure and its Hasbro-licensed G1 Omega Supreme, were actually designed and manufactured by Tomy on Toybox's behalf.
 This only became apparent when after Takara-Tomy's merger in the mid 2000s, it was discovered Tomy still had the molds for Omega Supreme and Sky Lynx.

 Wednesday, March 22, 2017